-We look into the future of IT research, development and entrepreneurship through the eyes of Doug Engelbart, the famous inventor; we survey and explore his not yet widely understood and implemented ideas.
+We look into the future of IT research, development and entrepreneurship through the eyes of Doug Engelbart - the inventor who created the network-inter conned interactive digital media, which are now common.
+We survey and explore his not yet widely understood and implemented ideas.
 Can information technology help us solve global and other challenges by making human systems ‘collectively intelligent’?
 We invite you to contribute to and learn through Program for the Future Challenge.
 This seminar will bring you in contact with international participants, experts and some of Doug’s former colleagues.

 After completing this course, you will know about:

 - Models, frameworks, practices and techniques for ‘augmenting the human / collective intellect’ (such as Dynamic Knowledge Repository)